Screen Protectors for Apple Watch Ultra: Essential or Optional?

 The hardness also means that it’s very difficult to crack or shatter the screen of an Apple Watch Ultra.

-YouTuber TechRax tested the Ultra shortly after it was released.
-He performed a few tests that are painful for technology fans to watch, but his results were very enlightening.
+Shortly after the release of the original Watch Ultra, YouTuber TechRax tested it extensively.
+He performed a few tests that are painful for technology fans like me to watch, but his results were very enlightening.

 First, he performed the drop test.
 He dropped the Watch Ultra face-first onto a cement surface.
 That same drop was enough to shatter the screen of a regular Apple Watch, but apart from some light scratches and dents on the titanium frame, the face was unscratched.